zakrad/DLT-Huff/README.md

 - `setApprovalForAll`: Approve or remove an operator for the caller.
 - `safeTransferFrom`: Moves tokens using the allowance mechanism.
-- `approve`: Sets the allowance of a spender over the caller's tokens.
 - `subBalanceOf`: Returns the amount of tokens owned by an account.
-- `balanceOfBatch`: Returns the balances of multiple accounts.
+- `balanceOfBatch`: Returns the balances of multiple accounts.(working on batch functions)
-- `allowance`: Returns the remaining number of tokens that a spender can spend on behalf of an owner.
 - `isApprovedForAll`: Checks if an operator is allowed to manage all of the assets of an owner.

 ## Key Functions 📚